 |$500K - $999,999||500||(n/a)|

-This fee schedule compares favorably with other clergy retirement plans.
-In addition to the annual fee, all mutual funds available through our vendors have additional underlying costs and fees.
+This schedule compares favorably with other clergy retirement plans.
+In addition to annual dues, all mutual funds available through our vendors have additional underlying costs and fees.
 Please consult Fidelity for further information on costs and fees for specific funds.

 Yes, but be aware that the parsonage benefit in retirement applies only to funds invested in other retirement plans that were earned while engaged in your rabbinate or cantorate.
 (See the question on "exercise of ministry" below.)